Unbiased Estimation using Underdamped Langevin Dynamics

 \subsection{Method}

 The method that we pursue is an adaptation of the approach in \cite{disc_model} which was originally developed for unbiased inference for Bayesian inverse problems.
 The contribution here is that we provide an original coupling construction that one might expect is easier to apply than to conventional Markov kernels such as Metropolis-Hastings.
-In addition, to verify the unbiasedness, one needs to merge the theory of \cite{disc_lange} and \cite{disc_model}.
+In addition, to verify the unbiasedness, one needs to merge the theory of the underdampled Langevin dynamics \cite{disc_lange}, and unbiased theory developed in \cite{disc_model}.
 The former will be discussed later, with various assumptions stated before the main theorem is presented.
 We will now discuss our unbiased strategy, based on the work in \cite{disc_model}.